microsoft/vscode-docs/docs/editor/debugging.md

 ![launch json suggestions](images/debugging/add-config.gif)

 Select the configuration named `Launch` using the **Configuration dropdown** in the Debug view.
 Once you have your launch configuration set, start your debug session with `kb(workbench.action.debug.start)`.
+The other way to run your configuration is through **Command Palette** (`kb(workbench.action.showCommands)`), by filtering on **Debug: Select and Start Debugging** or typing `'debug '`, and selecting the configuration you want to debug.

 ## Debug actions